Resource: National Weather Service Flood Safety Page

 Assist hospitals and other operations which are critically affected by power failure by arranging for auxiliary power supplies.

-What do you do when a FLOOD WARNING is issued or flooding is imminent?
+What do you do when a Flash Flood Warning is issued or flooding is imminent?

-- If advised to evacuate, do so immediately!!
+- If advised to evacuate, do so immediately.
+However your best action may be to shelter in place.

 - Avoid areas you know are subject to flooding.